top of page

 What is hydroponic growing?

 Hydroponic gardening is method of growing plants without soil.
 It’s a way to nurture a huge variety of edible plants (think herbs, veggies, even some fruits) indoors all year round, regardless of what Mother Nature is doing outside your door.
+In a climate like the Kootenay's that stays too cold and then too hot for optimal growing for much of the year, this is a huge benefit!

 Why composting?